Solid Skid Steer Tire Buyer's Guide

-Solid Skid Steer tires will range widely in cost based on quality of the product that is being offered, the features built into the tire and where it was made.
+Solid Skid Steer tires will range widely in cost based on the quality of the product that is being offered, the features built into the tire and where it was made.
 Typically solid skid steer tires will range from $600-$1200 per tire depending on the features being offered with the tire.
 The natural tendency for most customers will be to gravitate towards purchasing a cheaper set of tires to save money and keep their costs down.
-However this may end up costing them more in the long run.
+However, this may end up costing them more in the long run.
 As we demonstrate in the below graphs higher cost solid skid steer tires will typically have a much longer usable wear life.
-This means that even though the up front cost is higher, the overall cost/hr of a premium solid skid steer tire is lower than a cheaper up front cost tire.
-Finding a tire with the lowest cost/hr is going to increase your machines ROI and add more money to your bottom line.
+This means that even though the upfront cost is higher, the overall cost/hr of a premium solid skid steer tire is lower than a cheaper upfront cost tire.
+Finding a tire with the lowest cost/hr is going to increase your machine's ROI and add more money to your bottom line.

 To conclude, while purchasing a set of cheaper solid skid steer tires may look like a better option on the surface, customers should consider the long term cost of their tire purchases.
 Make sure you match your tire needs to the solid skid steer tires you decide to purchase and try to make an investment rather than a purchase.